koka-lang/koka/support/vscode/koka.language-koka/README.md

 # Koka Syntax Highlighting

-Support for the Koka programming language in Visual Studio Code.
+Support syntax highlighting for the
+Koka programming language in Visual Studio Code.

 Visit <https://koka-lang.github.io> for more information.